-At Inspire, we have designed our own bespoke curriculum that encompasses the 7 areas of learning and the characteristics of learning in an engaging and exciting curriculum that we call the 5 Ms.
+At Inspire, we have designed our own bespoke curriculum that encompasses the 7 areas of learning and the characteristics of learning in an engaging and exciting curriculum that we call The Ms.

-We prioritise making conversations and learning to communicate, mark making and understanding the meaning of marks, developing secure early mathematical skills, exploring the marvellous world around them, and giving children the opportunities to use and develop their muscles and movement.
+We prioritise making conversations and learning to communicate, supporting children to manage themselves, mark making and understanding the meaning of marks, developing secure early mathematical skills, exploring the marvellous world around them, and giving children the opportunities to use and develop their muscles and movement.